sendgrid/docs/source/Classroom/Basics/Account/account_sign_up_faq.md

   show: true
 ---

 When you sign up for a SendGrid account, there are a few steps that our users must complete before they can start using their accounts fully.
-You will have either one, two, or three separate steps to complete before you fully unlock the credit limits available to your chosen plan level.
+You will have either 1, 2, or 3 separate steps to complete before you fully unlock the credit limits available to your chosen plan level.
 We require these steps for your security, as well as to help you get started more quickly!

 {% anchor h3 %}How long does the verification process take?{% endanchor %}